Yanis-Bouchelaghem/StudyNet_API/README.md

 pip install -r requirements.txt
 ```
 ### running migrations
-Inside of the `Studynet/` folder, you will find a `.env example` file, it contains an example of the `.env` file that will contain important environment variable, it needs to be created in that same folder.
+Inside of the `Studynet/` folder, you will find a `.env example` file, it contains an example of the `.env` file that will contain important environment variables, it needs to be created in that same folder.

 Make sure the database credentials are properly configured in the `.env` file you just created.